5 minute read

-Ghost is my preferred blogging application.
+Ghost is was my preferred blogging application.
 It runs this site and I also used it for my wedding website.
 I ran it on a single Linode running FreeBSD for years.
-It's more performant than WordPress, and the editor is more dev friendly as it's responsive to Markdown.
-I'd imagine you already know what it is and you're here because you DuckDuckGo'd how to do this.
+It’s more performant than WordPress, and the editor is more dev friendly as it’s responsive to Markdown.
+I’d imagine you already know what it is and you’re here because you DuckDuckGo’d how to do this.

 Nothing I’m about to show you is officially supported by the Ghost project.
 In fact, they’d probably ask why you’re even doing this.
 If something on this blog is incorrect, you can drop me a line, but I provide no warranty here.